10 tips for success in the mountains

-Prepare in advance
+1. Prepare in advance

 Sessions such as the infamous 2x20, where you complete two 20 minute efforts at around FTP, separated by a five to 10 minute break are a great place to start, or split it up into four 10 minute efforts to get started.
 If you can find a long enough hill, doing these on a gradient outside will make them even more relevant.

-Don't exhaust yourself on the way out
+2. Don't exhaust yourself before the climbing starts

+A big part of pacing your effort occurs before the climbing even starts.
 Sometimes riders who know they're weaker on the climbs like to motor along the flat on the way out.
 But the result is usually that the climbing experts arrive at the bottom of the ascent fresh as a daisy, and those who are less adept are already tired.

-If you're not a climber, don't feel afraid to sit on a wheel and save your legs, unless you've actually made some sort of team pact to play on each others strengths.
+If you're not a climber, don't feel afraid to sit on a wheel and save your legs, unless you've actually made some sort of team pact to play on each others' strengths.

-Know your limits
+3. Know your limits

 If you're preparing for a busy race season, it's healthy to enter into a bit of competition with your mates.